-Do not disturb the colony during the treatment period.
-If the colony is disturbed during the treatment period, there is an increased risk of brood and/or adult bee (including queen) mortality, and absconding may also occur.
+Do not disturb the colony during the treatment period (7 days).
+If the colony is disturbed during the treatment period, there is an increased risk of brood and/or adult bee (inc. queen) mortality, and absconding may also occur.

-Natural birth and death rate is 1,000 to 2,000 bees per day during spring and summer, the natural death rate increases in the autumn as the large summer bee population is replaced by the smaller winter bee population.
+Natural birth and death rate is 1,000 to 2,000 bees per day during spring and summer.
 Under the stress of treatment, bees that are fragile due to age or maladies, (ones that normally would die away from the hive), may succumb within the hive, and can be observed around the entrance.

-Temperatures: Outside daytime temperature highs should be in the temperature range given in section 4.3.
+Temperatures: Outside daytime temperature highs should be in the temperature range given in section 4.3 "Contraindications".
 Temperatures above this range during the first three days of treatment may cause increased brood mortality and a higher risk of queen loss, particularly in fragile queens.
 If such temperatures coincide with a dearth period (where food is in short supply), there is an elevated risk of queen loss, sudden supercedure, or delay in egg laying.
 Treatment should be postponed until temperatures drop or nectar flow resumes.

-To avoid an intolerable formic acid concentration, it is essential to ensure sufficient ventilation during the treatment period.
-An entrance must be provided that is the full width of the hive (typically the bottom board entrance), with a minimum height 12.5 mm.
-Any restriction on air movement through the entrance into the brood chamber (e.g. reducer or mouse guard) must be removed to prevent excessive damage to the colonies.
+To avoid an intolerable formic acid concentration, it is essential to ensure sufficient ventilation over the entire treatment period.

+An entrance must be provided that is the full width of the hive (typically the bottom board entrance), with a minimum height 13 mm.
+The bottom entrance must be fully open for the entire duration of treatment.
+Any restriction on the entrance into the brood chamber (e.g. reducer or mouse guard) must be removed to prevent excessive damage to the colonies.

-In hives with permanently reduced bottom entrances take appropriate measures to provide a sufficient level of ventilation (i.e. provision of alternative brood chamber entrances to act as ventilation slots).
+In hives with permanently reduced bottom entrances take appropriate measures to provide an equivalent level of ventilation (i.e. provision of alternative brood chamber entrances to act as ventilation slots).
 Refer to section 4.9 for further information.

-Colonies should have good food reserves at time of treatment and should not be fed in-hive during treatment.
+Colonies should have good food reserves at time of treatment, and should not be fed during treatment.